136MasterNR/Battles-of-Batch/README.md

   - 6: Find out!
   - 7: Find out!

-# Thanks you for using our projects! :shipit:
+# Thanks you for choosing our projects! :shipit: